reactome/release-orthoinference/README.md

 - <a href="https://github.com/reactome/release-orthopairs">Orthopair</a> file generation must have been completed.
 - The `slice_current` database will need to be dumped and restored to a new `release_current` database.
-- Set the `config.properties` file
+- Set all values in the `config.properties` file
 - `normal_event_skip_list.txt` needs to be placed in `src/main/resources/` folder.

 <h4> Setting config.properties </h4>